Reinvest or Redeem Treasury Bills

 You can schedule a reinvestment either when you buy your original security or up to four business days before the original security matures.
 Once you schedule a reinvestment, you can edit or cancel it within the same time frame.
 For any of these functions, log in to TreasuryDirect, go to the "ManageDirect" page, find "Manage My Securities," and proceed.
 See Learn more about Reinvesting Maturing Proceeds.

-To redeem your bill you don't need to take action.
+To redeem your bill in Treasury Direct you don't need to take action.
 If you do not provide instructions to deposit the security's principal into your C of I, we deposit the principal into your designated bank account.
 The deposit is made on the day your security matures.